hardwario/docs/chester/firmware-sdk/install-macos.md

    :::caution

-   When you close the shell (or your text editor with the integrated terminal), you will need to reactivate the virtual Python environment.
-Just call this command (used in the procedure above): `source venv/bin/activate`.
-This is a small penalty for great flexibility.
+   You must reactivate the virtual Python environment when you close the shell (or your text editor with the integrated terminal).
+Call this command (used in the procedure above): `source venv/bin/activate`.
 In the future, you may have various West workspaces with different versions of the tools, and thanks to the virtual environment, these will not be in version conflict.

    :::